KazanPlovaProductHack/LLM_Cleaner/README.md

 ## Quickstart:

-1. Unzip the archive:
+1. Clone the repo:
+2. Navigate to the directory (also put onnx folder in LLM_Cleaner/inference):

     ```bash
-    unzip monitoring-setup.zip
-    ```

-2. Navigate to the extracted directory:

-    ```bash
-    cd monitoring-setup
+    cd LLM_Cleaner
     ```

 3. Make the setup script executable: